ServiceStack/press-vue/src/_posts/2024-03-01_vite-press-plugin.md

     nextjs.md
 ```

-This benefit of this approach of marking up documentation is that the markdown content still remains in an optimal
+The benefit of this approach of marking up documentation is that the markdown content still remains in an optimal
 human-readable form even when the markdown renderer lacks the custom fenced components to render the richer UI.

 ## Components In Markdown